Categories: ASD and DD, Child-focused

 By Erica Kearney, M.A, LABA, BCBA

 How can parents make medical and/or dental visits more pleasant for their child with special needs?
-Below are a few suggestions to consider.
+Below are a few suggestions for parents to consider.

-Prior to going to the appointment, make sure your child has the skills necessary to make the trip successful.
-Can she follow simple directions such as: “open your mouth,” “say ah,” or “look at the light”?
-Is she able to sit in a chair that reclines?
-If she does not have these skills, it is important to teach them to her before you make that appointment.
+Prior to going to the appointment, practice skills with your child that will make the trip successful.
+Can they follow simple directions, such as “open your mouth,” “say ah,” or “look at the light”?
+Are they able to sit in a chair that reclines?
+If they do not have these skills, it is important to teach them to your child to help make their visit positive.

 Who will be assisting the child during the appointment?
-Choose people with whom your child has a good rapport and from whom she will take direction.
+Choose people with whom your child has a good rapport and from whom they will take direction.
 It is best not to have too many people attend the visit.
-This can make the environment overwhelming for her and difficult for her to know who and what to attend to.
-If there is more than one individual present during the visit (other than the medical or dental professionals), select a leader who will deliver instructions.
+This can make the environment overwhelming for them and difficult for them to know who and what to attend to.
+If there is more than one individual present during the visit (other than the medical or dental professionals), select a primary person who will deliver instructions.

 Don't forget to bring reinforcers/rewards for your child.
 Some children may just need to be told that they will get a special treat if they do a good job at the doctor's appointment.
 Others will need constant reinforcement throughout the entire exam.
 For this reason, try not to use edible reinforcers, especially for dental appointments.
-Portable DVD players work well if the child has preferred movies that they enjoy watching.
-Consult with the child's behavior specialist on the best way to provide reinforcement during the visit.
+Tablets work well to keep children entertained and happy.
+Consult with your child's behavior specialist on the best way to provide reinforcement during the visit.

 Dentist and doctors’ appointments can be challenging for children with ASD and other developmental disabilities.
 With planning, preparation, and practice, however, the experience can be much easier for children and parents.